jmquigley/gadgets/docs/lib/dynamicList/DynamicList.md

 - `onFocus` - Invoked when a list item is clicked.
 - `onNew(title: string)` - This event is executed when an item is added to the list.
 The title of the new item is a parameter to the callback
-- `onSelect(title: string)` - Invoked when a list item is selected.
+- `onSelection(title: string)` - Invoked when a list item is selected.
 The title of the selected item is a parameter to the callback.
 - `onSort(sortOrder: SortOrder)` - Invoked whne the list is sorted.
 It will give the selected order to the callback.